BA/Leverhulme Small Research Grants 2021 guidance notes

 Registered approving organisations will be available in the search bar.
 If your organisation is not listed, and is not affiliated with any organisations already in the system, then please contact us at email@example.com to request the addition of the organisation.

 Applicants should be aware that this application form will be considered by appropriate assessors who will be subject specialists.
 Applications assessed as being worthy of funding will be submitted to the Research Awards Committee for final decision on awards.
 The application will be treated as confidential at all times.

 When completing your application, it is recommended that you take note of the following points:

-Please note that it is essential that you create a pdf of your completed application (by clicking ‘print application’), and check it thoroughly before submitting it for approval by your host organisation.
+It is essential that you create a PDF of your completed application (by clicking ‘print application’), and check it thoroughly before submitting it for approval by your host organisation.
 It may not be possible to rectify mistakes in time for the deadline.

 You should not have multiple browser windows/tabs of your application open at the same time as this may cause information to be lost.
 Only one user should edit an application at a time, otherwise changes might be lost.

 The application can be completed by using the navigation tabs on the application summary page, with each page categorised as follows: